Course - Prototyping Tangible User Experiences - TPD4126

 Skills:

-- make products interactive and internet connected
+- make products interactive with microprocessors, sensors, digital output units, and code.

 - use open source code and open access content